tgratek/ngstents_trame_visualizer/README.md

 ### Notice when Running for the First Time

-Processing a `vtk` file for the first time may take a while (`file.vtk` took about 20-30 seconds) before the visualizer renders.
+Processing a `vtk` file for the first time may take a while (`demo.vtk` took about 20-30 seconds) before the visualizer renders.
 Once bundles are installed and a supposed cache is generated, runtime is much faster on subsequent runs.

 ## Known Issues